Shared and Private Information Learning in Multimodal Sentiment Analysis with Deep Modal Alignment and Self-supervised Multi-Task Learning: Methods

 \subsection{Deep Modal Shared Information Learning Module}

-The deep modal shared information learning module is a useful tool for extracting shared information from multiple modalities in a deep learning system.
-This module enables the extraction of shared information between any two specified modalities, such as audio and visual data.
-To optimize feature extraction, we experimented with various inter-modal and intra-modal combinations before selecting the audio-visual modality combination for this experiment.
-In this subsection, we provide a detailed explanation of this module with a focus on these two modalities.
+The deep modal shared information learning module is a valuable component within a deep learning system that facilitates the extraction of shared information from multiple modalities.
+This module enables the exploration of shared information between any two specified modalities, such as audio and visual data.
+In our experimentation, we conducted extensive analysis of various inter-modal and intra-modal combinations before ultimately selecting the audio-visual modality combination for this particular experiment.
+In this subsection, we provide a comprehensive explanation of this module with a specific focus on the audio and visual modalities.

-For the audio modality, $Feature_a$ is used; for the visual modality, $Feature_v$.
-Since each training is based on a specific batch of data, the number of audio modality $Feature_a$ and $Feature_v$ is set here to be $N_a$ and $N_v$ ($N_a=N_v$ since it is the same batch of data).
-Each $Feature_a$ and $Feature_t$ is projected into the space of dimension d.
+For the audio modality, we utilize the feature representation $Feature_a$, while for the visual modality, we employ $Feature_v$.
+Since each training iteration is based on a specific batch of data, the number of audio modality features, denoted as $N_a$, and visual modality features, denoted as $N_v$, are both set to the same value ($N_a = N_v$) as they correspond to the same batch of data.
+Each $Feature_a$ and $Feature_v$ is then projected into a low-dimensional space of dimension $d$.